hhyy0401/SC3/README.md

 ## Running Codes
 1. command "bash run.sh".
-Feel free to change the variable k, s, trial, datas in the file "run.sh"
+Feel free to change the variable k, ss, trial, datas in the file "run.sh"
 ```
 k="4 5" # a list of the size of simplets
 ss="100 1000" #a list of the number of samples